 Before anything else, lawyers are ethically bound to set fees that are reasonable and grounded on certain factors.
 The basis for the fees may be any of the following:

-• Fees customarily charged for similar cases of the same complexity in the locality
+- Fees are customarily charged for similar cases of the same complexity in the locality

 There are also three basic types of attorney fees or compensation agreements:

-contingency fee a compensation calculated as a percentage of the amount recovered by the client, particularly in personal injury cases.
-Negligence and accident cases normally charge based on contingency fees.
+A contingency fee is compensation calculated as a percentage of the amount recovered by the client, particularly in personal injury cases.
+Negligence and accident cases are normally charged based on contingency fees.

 The contingency fee typically ranges from 25 to 40% of the gross amounts that the client won from the case or achieved as a favorable settlement.
 A good starting point is 33% of the total after all deductions.